vancaptiendung/vancaptiendung/README.md

 </p>

 - 👯 I am currently a student, and I am now studying at University of Infomation && Technology ( Ho Chi Minh City National University )
-- ♥ I am now in love with Graphic Program.
-But my university manjor is cibersecurity, so I will code with these thing just for fun.
+- ♥ My university manjor is CyberSecurity.
+I am very interesting on malware and some malicious stuff.
-- 💬 You can talk with me about Pygame-Python, Arduino programs, and OPENGL.
+- 💬 But you can also talk with me about Pygame-Python, Arduino programs, and OPENGL.

 <hr/>
 <br/>